 James Gunn’s script never does too much with the basic premise beyond setting it up – the climactic twist is one that is maddening in its lack of any real answers.
 The characters seem merely statistics – we are given a cursory romantic plot that feels unnecessary – but there is little that has you rooting for particular characters to survive.
 You are drawn by the film’s premise but there feels little else – either in terms of engaging characters or plotting twists – that keeps it going after that point other than watching the hit count of deaths escalate with bloody abandon.

 James Gunn started working at Troma Films, co-writing Tromeo & Juliet (1996) and Troma founder Lloyd Kaufman’s biography All I Need to Know About Filmmaking I Learned from the Toxic Avenger (1998), which became the basis of Terror Firmer (1999).
 Gunn graduated to a screenwriter of A-list films such as Scooby-Doo (2002), Dawn of the Dead (2004) and Scooby Doo 2: Monsters Unleashed (2004).
-Gunn made his directorial debut with the alien monster movie homage Slither (2006), the superhero with no powers comedy Super (2010), the Beezel segment of Movie 43 (2013) and the Marvel Comics adaptation Guardians of the Galaxy (2014) and its sequel Guardians of the Galaxy: Vol. 2 (2017).
-Gunn is also producer of the anti-superhero film Brightburn (2019) and Avengers: Endgame (2019).
+Gunn made his directorial debut with the alien monster movie homage Slither (2006), the superhero with no powers comedy Super (2010), the Beezel segment of Movie 43 (2013), the Marvel Comics adaptation Guardians of the Galaxy (2014) and its sequel Guardians of the Galaxy: Vol. 2 (2017), and The Suicide Squad (2021).
+Gunn also created the tv series tv series Peacemaker (2022- ) and is producer of the anti-superhero film Brightburn (2019) and Avengers: Endgame (2019).

 Greg McLean first appeared with the harrowing Australian Backwoods Brutality film Wolf Creek (2005).
 McLean subsequently went onto make the incredible killer crocodile film Rogue (2007), Wolf Creek 2 (2013), the ghost story The Darkness (2016) and the non-genre survival film Jungle (2017).
 In addition, McLean has also produced Crawlspace (2012) and the tv series spinoff of Wolf Creek (2016-7).